Our DIY Hong Kong Family Tour

 About two months prior to our family vacation, Cebu Pacific informed us that they cancelled our return flight and we need to reschedule.
 Upon talking to an agent on the phone, we learned that we could not move the departure–only the return.
 Since Cebu Pacific only flies every other day, our only choice was to reduce our vacation time to 3 nights or increase it to 7 nights.

 Thanks to our free accommodation, there was no doubt that we would add more night because 3 whole days in Hong Kong is just too short.
 Anyway, we are homeschooling in Bacolod so we don’t have to deal with absences in school.
-This family can just go anytime as long as our pockets allow it.
+This family can just go anytime and anywhere as long as our pockets allow it.

 Planning a 7-day DIY Hong Kong Family Tour